oracle/terraform-provider-oci/website/docs/r/devops_deploy_stage.html.markdown

 	* `listener_name` - Name of the load balancer listener.
 	* `load_balancer_id` - The OCID of the load balancer.
 * `project_id` - The OCID of a project.
+* `purpose` - The purpose of running this Helm stage
 * `release_name` - Release name of the Helm chart.
 * `rollback_policy` - Specifies the rollback policy.
 This is initiated on the failure of certain stage types.
 	* `policy_type` - Specifies type of the deployment stage rollback policy.